A166 road

-The A166 road is a trunk road between the outskirts of York and Driffield in the historic county of Yorkshire.
+The A166 road is a regional road between the outskirts of York and Driffield in the historic county of Yorkshire.
 The road used to terminate at the seaside town of Bridlington, until the opening of the Driffield by-pass caused the final section to be renumbered as the A614.

 History

 The A166 follows the path of an old Roman road from York to Stamford Bridge, where it forded the river at the place where the modern Stamford Bridge is located.
 The bridge is mentioned in the Anglo-Saxon Chronicle about the Battle of Stamford Bridge in 1066.
-The road was turnpiked between York and Stone Dale as part of the York, Kexby Bridge, Grimston and Stone Dale Turnpike Trust established in 1806.
-A turnpike Trust had existed since 1765, but this included new maintenance provisions.
-The Trust lasted until 1872.
+The road was turnpiked between York and Stone Dale as part of the York, Kexby Bridge, Grimston and Stone Dale Turnpike Trust established by the Roads from York and from Grimston Act 1807 (47 Geo.
+3 Sess.
+2. c. cxxxiii).
+A turnpike trust had existed since 1765, but this included new maintenance provisions.
+The trust lasted until 1872.
 The turnpike started from Grimston Smithy and the introduction of a toll bar on the road at this place led to the eventual change of name to Grimston Bar.

 There are a number of scheduled monuments that lay alongside the A166, most notably in the area of Garrowby Hill: